JustUtahCoders/comunidades-unidas-internal/api-docs/client-interactions.md

 **_Note_**

 - You can omit properties that you do not want to update.
-- The "isDeleted" properties cannot be modified.
+- The "isDeleted" property cannot be modified.

 ### Response